Perlkonig/editing-tools/README.md

 * "singular data" finder, and
 * comment boilerplate manager.

-The language applicator applies the language to *all* text, including notes and headers/footers.
-It should also find text boxes, but Word isn't really consistent with those.
+The language applicator applies the language to *all* text, including notes, headers, and footers.
+Text boxes and frames may be skipped.
+I haven't done extensive testing around those.

 The proper noun checker looks for proper nouns that sound similar or that differ by a customizeable editing distance.
 Useful for catching common typos in names.